aeternity/protocol/node/api/channels_api_usage.md

 #### Responder is informed
 The responder receives the following message indicating that a valid `funding_created` protocol message has been received.
+The on-chain `channel_id` and `fsm_id` are included, and the client can use them to reconnect, once it has responded to the signing request.

 ```javascript
 {